Fairfax VA Bankruptcy Attorney

 - Lower interest payments on debt secured by personal property

-- Privacy Protection – A consumer reporting agency may only provide information about you to people with a valid need – usually a
+- Privacy Protection – A consumer reporting agency may only provide information about you to people with a valid need.
+This usually a…

 - Once every 12 months – www.annualcreditreport.com

-- A person has taken an adverse action against you because of information on your credit report.
+- Once a person has take adverse action against you because of information on your credit report

-- You are the victim of identity theft and place a fraud alert on your file.
+- If you are a victim of identity theft and place a fraud alert on your file

-- Your file contains inaccurate information as a result of fraud.
+- If your file contains inaccurate information as a result of fraud

-Even if you owe the debt, you still have protections – poor treatment of a consumer is more than just bad business — it’s illegal.
+Even if you owe the debt, you still have protection.
+Debt collection abuse is more than just bad business — it’s illegal.
 If you are being harassed by a debt collector, the collections agency may be in violation of the Fair Debt Collection Practices Act (FDCPA).